MappingLope/LOPE_NER/README.md

 ## ***Results***

-The texts of our corpus have been annotated with the [BIO format](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)) using this [script](https://github.com/MiguelBetti/Lope_ner/blob/main/NER_LOPE.py).
+The texts of our corpus have been annotated with the [BIO format](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging)) for the place names using this [script](https://github.com/MiguelBetti/Lope_ner/blob/main/NER_LOPE.py).
 To develop different maps with the place names, we transformed these results into several CSV files:

 - Extraction of the place names, with [ner2csv.py](https://github.com/MiguelBetti/Lope_ner/blob/main/tools/ner2csv.ipynb).
 - Enrichment of the [CSV file]() with information extracted from [Artelope](https://artelope.uv.es/basededatos/index.php) (title of the plays, genre, subgenre, publication date, etc.) and from Wikidata thanks to *Open Refine* (Wikidata identifier, geographical coordinates, type of place, normalised names).